agisoft-llc/cloud-scripts/README.md

 ./configure.sh
 ```

-Wait a while when instance will be rebooted, then reconnect:
+Wait a while (~7 minutes) when instance will be rebooted, then reconnect:

 ```bash
 ssh -p 22 -i ${private_key} ubuntu@${ip}